emqx/neuron-docs/en_US/configuration/north-apps/sparkplugb/overview.md

 ## Use Case

 - You can use the Neuron Sparkplug B plugin to report data to EMQX, and decode the complete and accurate data results through the EMQX's encoding and decoding functions.
-For specific results, see [Integration with EMQX](sparkplug.md).
+For specific steps, see [Integration with EMQX](sparkplug.md).
 - You can connect to the Ignition platform through the Neuron SparkPlugB plugin.
 For specific steps, refer to [Ignition](ignition.md).
 - You can also connect to Cogent DataHub through the Neuron SparkPlugB plugin.
 For specific steps, refer to [Cogent](cogent.md).